What to Know Before Buying an RV – Checklist

 • Does it all work?

-• If you are inspecting a vintage trailer, check the refrigerator that may run off the gas, and check the lights that may runoff.
+• If you are inspecting a vintage trailer, check the refrigerator that may run off the gas, and check the lights that may run off.

 If the gas system works, you have saved yourself a lot of time when you get home.

-12 – Refrigerator
+12 – RV Refrigerator

-The flame must ignite in gas mode and therefore the cooling fins become cold after a while.
+The flame must ignite in gas mode, and therefore, the cooling fins become cold after a while.

 13 – Cooker

 Check if all burners work.
 All flames should burn bluish and evenly.
-If the flames are yellow, there’s a controversy and a gas licensed technician should be called.
+If the flames are yellow, there’s a controversy, and a gas-licensed technician should be called.
 The flame has got to be blue and may have a yellow basketball shot in the first cone (this means you’re using natural gas) or within the secondary cone, which represents the liquid propane flame utilization.

 14 – Gas Certification